Reference Design

 nanoSoC

-It is deal for small academic projects that can be undertaken by PhD or other students to evaluate research hardware such as a custom accelerators or signal processing subsystems with a low cost of fabrication and evaluation. nanoSoC is silicon proven using the TSMC 65nm process.
+nanoSoC is the entry level reference design within SoC Labs.
+It is ideal for small academic projects that can be undertaken by PhD or other students to evaluate research hardware such as a custom accelerators or signal processing subsystems with a low cost of fabrication and evaluation. nanoSoC is silicon proven using the TSMC 65nm process.

 How does nanoSoC extend the base Arm IP

-Modern industrial design practice has progressed beyond a stepwise refinement method to include more agile iterations and prototyping as well as the adoption of reusable design patterns.
+Modern industrial design practice has progressed beyond a stepwise refinement method to include more agile iterations and prototyping in high level design flows as well as the adoption of reusable design patterns.
 A key to support such method is always having at any stage a view of the design that can be verified and tested, often via Continuous Integration and Deployment for Verification.
 Such an approach requires not just starting the design process looking at major functional needs but starting with creating the basis of a deployable design as a starting point.
 Functional features can be added at any point knowing they can be deployed, verified and if necessary debugged.

 By adopting the nanoSoC reference design an academic project can progress easily through the design process in an agile manner knowing that, if at a later stage a redesign of some aspect is necessary, the re-verification of the design is easily actioned.
 Throughout the design process, block-level designs and verification works in parallel with system and chip-level design and verification.